How long does it take to get a tooth pulled?

 3% of cases … | More than 30 minutes. |

-Note: Almost 1/2 of all of the teeth pulled (consisting of a range of tooth types) were completed within a 5-minute time frame.
+Note: Almost 1/2 of all of the teeth pulled were completed within a 5-minute time frame.

-Our conclusions about how long it takes to pull a tooth.
+Collectively, what do these studies conclude about how long it takes to pull a tooth?

 Different types of teeth tend to pose their own challenges when they are taken out.
 As examples of extremes: